August 28, 2023

 Whichever route you go with for your winch, safety needs to be your number one priority when it comes to doing any type of off-road recovery.
 This is why it's important to note what kind of cable you have and which fairlead style works with that kind of winch line.

-If you have any questions regarding fairleads or off-roading in general, don't hesitate to reach out to one of our socials.
+If you have any questions regarding fairleads or off-roading in general, don't hesitate to reach out to us.

 One of the most common misconceptions when it comes to off-road recovery is every strap is a recovery strap.
 Using the wrong strap in a recovery situation could not only result in damage to the involved vehicles but injury to bystanders as well.